ahmedmhamimi/Shakespear_information_retreival/README.md

 The BST is slowest to build due to per-token tree traversal.
 The inverted index is fastest and is the preferred structure for query processing.

----

-## 9. Known Limitations and Future Work

-**1. Boolean NOT on universal terms collapses retrieval.**
-When a negated term appears in every document (e.g., "love" in a Shakespeare corpus), `NOT love` returns an empty set.
-Possible fixes: exclude stop-like high-frequency terms from NOT queries, or switch to a ranked model.

-**2. No ranking within Boolean results.**
-Documents are returned in document-ID order, not by relevance.
-Adding TF-IDF scoring to rank the Boolean result set would dramatically improve precision at small cutoffs.

-**3. BST is unbalanced.**
-Inserting a sorted vocabulary into a standard BST produces a degenerate linked list (O(n) search).
-Replacing `Tree` with an AVL or red-black tree would restore O(log n) guarantees.

-**4. Spell correction is O(|vocabulary|) per unknown term.**
-With a ~15,000 term vocabulary this is acceptable, but it would not scale to web-scale corpora.
-A BK-tree or edit-distance index would reduce correction to O(log |vocabulary|) lookups.

-**5. Ground truth is manually constructed.**
-The 20 evaluation queries use hand-labelled relevance sets which may be incomplete.
-A more rigorous evaluation using pooled judgements or automatic relevance from known textual metadata would give more reliable precision/recall figures.

-**6. Single-language support.**
-The preprocessing pipeline uses English NLTK resources.
-Non-English text would require language-specific tokenizers and stop-word lists.